Leiomyosarcoma is a type of soft tissue sarcoma. Sarcomas are cancers that develop from cells in the supporting or connective tissues of the body.

 - T describes the size of the tumour.

 - N describes whether the cancer has spread to the lymph nodes.

-Doctors put numbers after the T, N, and M that give more details about the size and spread of the cancer.
+Doctors put numbers after the T, N, and M giving more details about the size and spread of the cancer.

 Information from the TNM system and the grade of the cancer can be used to give a number stage.

-- Stage 1 – the cancer is smaller than 5cm, low grade and has not spread.
+- Stage 1 may be under or over 5cm, is grade 1 and has not spread.

-- Stage 4 – the cancer has started to spread into nearby lymph nodes or other parts of the body.
+- Stage 4 can be any size and any grade.
+It has spread into nearby lymph nodes or to other parts of the body.